SourySK/NiagaraUIRenderer/README.md

 # Niagara UI Renderer | Free Plugin for Unreal Engine 4

-Niagara UI Plugin adds Niagara Particle System Widget that allows you to render Niagara particle systems directly in UI.
-It supports sprite and ribbon CPU particles.
+Niagara UI Plugin adds Niagara Particle System Widget that allows you to render Niagara particle systems directly into the UI.
+The plugin supports sprite and ribbon CPU particles.
+It was tested on Windows and Android, but it should work fine on other platforms too.

 Demo Video:
 [![Niagara UI Renderer Demo Video](http://img.youtube.com/vi/iFa40Sf4QPA/0.jpg)](http://www.youtube.com/watch?v=iFa40Sf4QPA "Niagara UI Renderer Demo")